jackfrys/jackfrys.github.io/pages/projects.md

 The 3-D Crossword gives more depth to the traditional puzzle experience.
 Each letter can be in up to three entries at once - a big step up from just two.
 A willingness to see new perspectives, as well as patience for the terrible fill and cluing, are needed to solve the enigma.

 The game was developed this past summer during MakerWeek at the New York Times.
-Each year, employees across the company are invited to spend a week exploring a new projects, and a group of other interns and me set out to build this prototype.
-The idea nicely complimented my work on the Puzzles team at the Times, and I had recently taken an interest in crossword puzzles themselves.
+Each year, employees across the company are invited to spend a week exploring a new projects, and a group of other interns and I set out to build this prototype.
+The idea nicely complimented my work on the Games team at the Times, and I had recently taken an interest in crossword puzzles themselves.
 I tried my hand writing some clues, and the results speak for themselves.

 ## Recipe Man